 The design of the ASUS VG259Q monitor features a fully ergonomic stand with up to 130mm height adjustment, +/- 90° swivel, 90° pivot, -5°/33° tilt, and 100x100mm VESA mount compatibility.

-ASUS applied a peculiar image filter to the screen which makes text seem a bit fuzzy and blurry.
-Some users might find it distracting while others might not be bothered by it all; just something to keep in mind.
+ASUS applied a peculiar image filter to the screen, which makes the text seem a bit fuzzy and blurry.
+Some users might find it distracting, while others might not be bothered by it all, just something to keep in mind.

 Connectivity options include two HDMI 1.4 ports, a single DisplayPort 1.2 input, a headphones jack, and dual 2W integrated speakers.
 All three inputs support 1080p up to 144Hz.

 The ASUS VG259Q price amounts to ~$280 which is a bit steep for a 1080p 144Hz display.

 We also recommend checking out Acer’s models which use the same panel, such as the Acer XB253QGP without the image filter that ASUS used for their VG259Q model.

 For $100 less, you can get the AOC 24G2 1080p 144Hz IPS monitor which even has a wider color gamut of 126% sRGB.
 Plus, due to its smaller screen size, it has a bit higher pixel density (92.56 PPI) for slightly sharper text and details.

 The AOC 24G2, however, doesn’t have as fast pixel response time.